UBIC-repo/Whitepaper/README.md

 ```0x23f234``` is the checksum that is obtained by taking the leading 3 bytes from the result of ```sha256(<program identifier> <payload length> <payload>)```

-There is no need to have one address for every currency, one single address can receive, hold and send all UBIC currencies.
+There is no need to have one address for every currency.
+One single address can receive, hold, and send all UBIC currencies.

 # Transactions

 ### Structure
-Transactions can have one or more inputs and zero, one or more outputs.
-The input values have always to be greater or equal to the output values.
-The difference between sum(inputs) - sum(outputs) are the transactions fees that are burned which is meant to reduce inflation.
-A transaction can transfer several currencies at the time.
-However it is not possible to transform one currency in another.
+Transactions can have one or more inputs and zero, one, or more outputs.
+The input values always have to be greater than or equal to the output values.
+The difference between sum(inputs) - sum(outputs) are the transaction fees that are burned, which is meant to reduce inflation.
+A transaction can transfer several currencies at one time, however, it is not possible to transform one currency to another.

 ### Standard transaction
 The standard transaction's structure is as follows: